uk000/goto/README.md

 # <a name="registry"></a>
 # Registry

 Any `goto` instance can act as a registry of other `goto` instances, and other worker `goto` instances can be configured to register themselves with the registry.
-You can pick any instance as registry and pass its URL to other instances as a command line argument, which tells other instances to register themselves with the given registry at startup.
+You can pick any instance as the registry and pass its URL to other instances as a command line argument, which tells other instances to register themselves with the given registry at startup.

 A `goto` instance can be passed command line arguments '`--registry <url>`' to point it to the `goto` instance acting as a registry.
 When a `goto` instance receives this command line argument, it invokes the registration API on the registry instance passing its `label` and `IP:Port` to the registry server.
 The `label` a `goto` instance uses can also be passed to it as a command line argument '`--label <label>`'.
 Multiple worker `goto` instances can register using the same label but different IP addresses, which would be the case for pods of the same deployment in K8s.
 The worker instances that register with a registry instance at startup, also deregister themselves with the registry upon shutdown.

 By registering a worker instance to a registry instance, we get a few benefits:
 1. You can pre-register a list of invocation targets and jobs at the registry instance that should be handed out to the worker instances.
 These targets/jobs are registered by labels, and the worker instances receive the matching targets+jobs for the labels they register with.
 2. The targets and jobs registered at the registry can also be marked for `auto-invocation`.
-When a worker instance receives a target/job from registry at startup that's marked for auto-invocation, it immediately invokes that target/job at startup.
+When a worker instance receives a target/job from the registry at startup that's marked for auto-invocation, it immediately invokes that target/job at startup.
 Additionally, the target/job is retained in the worker instance for later invocation via API as well.
 3. In addition to sending targets/jobs to worker instances at the time of registration, the registry instance also pushes targets/jobs to the worker instances as and when more targets/jobs get added to the registry.
 This has the added benefit of just using the registry instance as the single point of configuration, where you add targets/jobs and those get pushed to all worker instances.
 Removal of targets/jobs from the registry also gets pushed, so the targets/jobs get removed from the corresponding worker instances.
 Even targets/jobs that are pushed later can be marked for `auto-invocation`, and the worker instances that receive the target/job will invoke it immediately upon receipt.
 4. Registry provides `labeled lockers` as a flexible in-memory data store for capturing any kind of data for debugging purposes.
 Registry starts with a locker labeled `default`.
 A new locker can be opened using the `/open` API, and lockers can be closed (discarded) using the `/close` API.
 The most recently opened locker becomes current and captures data reported from peer instances, whereas other named lockers stay around and can be interacted with using `/store`, `/remove` and `/get` APIs.
 The `/search` API can find a given search phrase across all keys across all available lockers.
 Lockers can be opened in a hierarchical structure with child lockers under parent lockers, by using comma-separated names as `label` in `/open` API.
 5. If peer instances are configured to connect to a registry, they store their events and client invocation results into the current labeled locker in the registry.
 Registry provides APIs to get summary invocation results and a timeline of events across all peers.
-6. Peer instances periodically re-register themselves with registry in case registry was restarted and lost all peers info.
-Re-registering is different from startup registration in that peers don't receive targets and jobs from registry when they remind registry about themselves, and hence no auto-invocation happens.
+6. Peer instances periodically re-register themselves with the registry in case the registry was restarted and lost all peers info.
+Re-registering is different from startup registration in that peers don't receive targets and jobs from the registry when they remind the registry about themselves, and hence no auto-invocation happens.
 7. A registry instance can be asked to clone data from another registry instance using the `/cloneFrom` API.
 This allows for quick bootstrapping of a new registry instance based on configuration from an existing registry instance, whether for data analysis purpose or for performing further operations.
 The pods cloned from the other registry are not used by this registry for any operations.
 Any new pods connecting to this registry using the same labels cloned from the other registry will be able to use the existing configs.

 ###### <small> [Back to TOC](#goto-registry) </small>